JoonhyeonKim/Sage_Project/README.md

 ```
 upload your character card by web interface

-you can take character card from chub or risuai
+you can take character card from chub
-# Todo:
-  Sub section of work mode that implements function calling